Common SEO Mistakes to Avoid

 - Site link structure analysis

 - Website security monitoring

 An ounce of prevention is worth a pound of cure.
-Preventative SEO is something everybody hates, whether its your car, home or SEO, nothing can seem more costly than paying money before its broke.
+Preventative SEO is something everybody hates, whether it is your car, home, or SEO; nothing can seem more costly than paying money before it’s broke.

 Lucky for online marketers, it’s easy to avoid SEO disasters by following a couple of steps.

 - On-site diagnostics: Regularly determine the baseline health of your site’s SEO.

 - On-site monitoring: Your site is active 24 hours a day.
 Knowing if your site goes down is crucial to the long-term health of your SEO.